Better Diameter Algorithms for Bounded VC-dimension Graphs and Geometric Intersection Graphs: Neighbouring Set Data Structure for intersection graphs

 \begin{lemma} For any $r\in\mathbb{R}$, the bottom boundary is weakly bitonic when restricted to the interval $[r,r+1]$, i.e. there are no 3 points $p_1,p_2,p_3$ on the boundary\,\footnote{Note that the points in the lemma are any boundary points, not necessarily points stored in the structure.} such that $r \leq p_1^{(x)} < p_2^{(x)} < p_3^{(x)} \leq r+1$ and $p_1^{(y)} < p_2^{(y)} > p_3^{(y)}$.

 \end{lemma} \begin{proof} Suppose that this is not the case.
-Then distance between $p_1^{(x)}$ and $p_3^{(x)}$ is at most 1.
-Now, square added by $\Mark$ which covered $p_2$ had width 1, therefore it must have covered also $p_1$ or $p_3$.
-But then, as $p_2$ is strictly higher than both of them, $p_1$ or $p_3$ cannot be on the boundary, contradiction. \end{proof}
+Then the distance between $p_1^{(x)}$ and $p_3^{(x)}$ is at most 1.
+Now, the square added by $\Mark$ covering $p_2$ had width 1, therefore it must have covered also $p_1$ or $p_3$.
+But then, as $p_2$ is strictly higher than both of them, $p_1$ or $p_3$ cannot be on the boundary -- a contradiction. \end{proof}